14/06/2023

 The inherent jurisdiction of the High Court is known as “the great safety net” for vulnerable adults; but when can it be used and what can it do?

-Join us for this session with Katie Scott from 39 Essex chambers to consider:
+In this session, Katie Scott from 39 Essex chambers considered:

 - what is the inherent jurisdiction?